Equality and Inclusion Office

 The Pennsylvania State Police (PSP) gives public notice of its policy to uphold and assure full compliance with the nondiscrimination requirements of Title VI of the Civil Rights Act of 1964 and related nondiscrimination authorities.
 Title VI and related nondiscrimination authorities stipulate that no person in the United States of America shall, on the grounds of race, color, national origin, sex, age, disability, income level or Limited English Proficiency, be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving federal financial assistance.

 Any person who believes they have, individually, or as a member of any specific class of persons, been subjected to discrimination on the basis of race, color, national origin, sex, age, disability, income level or Limited English Proficiency, has the right to file a formal complaint.
-Any such complaint must be in writing and submitted within 180 days following the date of the alleged occurrence to: Captain Mary Rogers, Equality and Inclusion Office Director
+Any such complaint must be in writing and submitted within 180 days following the date of the alleged occurrence to: Captain Vincent D'Angelo, Equality and Inclusion Office Director

 1800 Elmerton Avenue